Socompa: Climate and ecology

 Socompa features autotrophic communities associated with fumaroles and thermal anomalies at high altitude, between 5750–6050 m of elevation.
 The autotrophic communities on Socompa are the highest known in the world, and they occur both on the actual fumaroles, on "cold fumaroles" and at a few metres from the vents.
 The different species are often extremophiles since the environment on Socompa is harsh, and the communities also include heterotrophic species.
 Such heterotrophs include ascomycota and basidiomycota, the latter of which are similar to Antarctic basidiomycota.

 The fumaroles on Socompa also feature stands of bryophytes such as liverworts and mosses (Note: The moss Globulinella halloyi was discovered on Socompa.) as well as lichens and algae, and animals have been found in the stands.
 These stands are among the highest in the world and cover noticeably large surface areas despite their elevation, and are fairly remote from other plant life in the region.
 There is a noticeable diversity between separate stands, and the vegetation is quite dissimilar to the vegetation in the surroundings but resembles that found in the paramo and cloud forests in South America and the subantarctic islands.
 A sparse vegetation cover is also found on the lower slopes of Socompa.
-The black-headed lizard and its relative Liolaemus porosus live on its slopes, and mice have been observed in the summit area.
+Short-tailed chinchillas, black-headed lizards and its relative Liolaemus porosus live on its slopes, and mice have been observed in the summit area.